Jemoka/blag/content/posts/KBhclinical_skin_disease_imaging.md

 ## results {#results}

 -   the diffusion model by itself does nothing
--   combined with ControlNet, life is much better
+-   combined with ControlNet, life is much better and achieve higher than SOTA